rbowen/presentations/mentoring/slides.md

 ![images](images/mentees.jpg)

+???

+* No, "mentees" is not a real word.
+I hate people that use it.
+Also, it always makes me think of manatees.
 ---

 ## "Do my homework" mentoring

 * And some are just looking for you to do your job for them
-* It's very hard to detect these folks before you've already sunk hours of your life into it.
+* It can be hard to detect these folks before you've already sunk hours of your life into it.

 ---